 And it doesn’t stop there!
 All this information about the soil moisture, how much the irrigation system is watering the crops, and how well the crops actually grow can be collected and sent to supercomputers that run amazing algorithms that can make sense of all this information.

 And that’s just one kind of sensor.
 Add in other sensors like light, air quality, and temperature, and these algorithms can learn much much more.
 With dozens, hundreds, thousands of farms all collecting this information, these algorithms can create incredible insights into how to make crops grow the best, helping to feed the world’s growing population.

 Your Takeaway Definition of IoT

 What is IoT?: The internet of Things, or “IoT” for short, is about extending the power of the internet beyond computers and smartphones to a whole range of other things, processes

 Why does IoT matter?: IoT provides businesses and people better insight into and control over

-I promised to keep this simple and non-technical so I’ll stop there and leave you with two takeaways: a super simple takeaway definition of IoT and a free eBook with which you can deepen that definition if you want to.
+I promised to keep this simple and non-technical, so I’ll stop there and leave you with two takeaways: a super simple takeaway definition of IoT and a free eBook with which you can deepen that definition if you want to.
 If you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to